yanxu2021/ApartmentUs1/Challenge 2 - Set Up.md

 # Challenge 2 - Set Up
-## 1. Create new app and set up the Git
+## 1. Create new APP and set up the Git
 - Create new app
 ```
 $ rails new apartment_us -d postgresql -T